Mother, sisters of slain Black teen arrested at protest

 Alvin Cole’s mother, Tracy Cole, and his sisters, Taleavia and Tristiana Cole, were arrested about 8:30 p.m.
 Thursday along with several others in a church parking lot in Wauwatosa, the Milwaukee Journal Sentinel reported, citing multiple witnesses.

 Cole family attorney Kimberley Motley tweeted that Tracy Cole was arrested “for peacefully protesting” and “ended up in the hospital.”
+Motley said Tracy Cole was taken to Froedtert Hospital with an injury to her arm and forehead.
+One daughter, Tristiana Cole, was taken there as well.

-Motley later tweeted that Tracy and Tristiana Cole were released from the hospital.
-Details on why they were at the hospital weren’t immediately known.
+Motley later tweeted that both were released from the hospital.
+Details on why Tristiana Cole was taken to the hospital weren’t immediately known.

 A Facebook livestream that captured only audio of Tracy Cole was made by a third daughter, the newspaper reported.
 On a recording of it, Tracy Cole could be heard screaming in pain as she was being arrested, saying police injured her arm, hit her in the head and used a stun gun on her.